 That covers the “what” I’ll play.

 Now – set planning.
-Don’t try to do it from first to last song…plan in order of “important moments” in the set, and let the order take shape from both ends to the middle!
+Don’t try to do it from the first to the last song…plan in order of “important moments” in the set, and let the order take shape from both ends to the middle!

 - First I plan the last song.
-I always end the set with a BANG !
+I always end the set with a BANG!
 (Which of your songs could do this for you?)

 - For the first 3 or 4 songs, I entertain!